 - 1. Make sure you have a WIRED Internet connection with approved browser by Canvas.
 See Recommended Browsers FAQs. - 2.
-The midterm and final exams will be proctored through an online proctoring service, ProctorU.
-This requires a high speed internet connection, a webcam, and a microphone.
-Please review the ProctorU technical requirements.
-More information on the proctoring is also available on pages #5 of the syllabus. - 3.
-Contact UF Computing Help Desk (352-392-4357) immediately when you encounter difficulties and keep the TICKET NUMBER for future reference and for reporting to the instructor. - 4.
-Please read through the e-Learning FAQs and best test practices. - 5.
+Contact UF Computing Help Desk (352-392-4357) immediately when you encounter difficulties and keep the TICKET NUMBER for future reference and for reporting to the instructor. - 3.
+Please read through the e-Learning FAQs and best test practices. - 4.
 Self-discipline is very important to this course.
 Make sure you follow the suggested Topic Dates.
 Reviewing the lecture videos is the first resource for all course material.
 DO NOT let queries accumulate until the tests.
 Much of this material is cumulative; therefore, a lack of understanding of early material will hinder your ability to comprehend material that follows.
-For questions about the lectures, please ask fellow classmates first (via the discussion board) and if you need further assistance, feel free to email me through canvas.
+For questions about the lectures, please ask fellow classmates first (via the discussion board) and if you need further assistance, feel free to attend office hours or email me.